 Then there is the problem with the sense of smell.
 We can smell things only when certain molecules in the air fit the shapes of specific receptors in our noses.
 What are the chances of extraterrestrials having smelling organs with receptors that match the smells on Earth?

-See how complex the physiology of reality is?
+See how complex real-life physiology is?

 The list goes on.
 This may be why there are many more fantasy novels than science fiction novels.
 Too much heavy research.